 Top 3 sources of mold

 • Culprit 1: Leaks from another apartment.
 Pipe breaks and water overflows can soak your ceiling and walls from above, or seep into your floors and walls from the side.
 The most common offender: Plastic water supply lines to sinks and toilets, which newer buildings tend to use more.
-(Tip: Copper, which older buildings tend to use, in addition to galvanized steel, almost never leaks, says Gross.)
+(Tip: Copper, which older buildings tend to use, in addition to galvanized steel, almost never leaks, says Gross.

 Treatment: If, for example, your upstairs neighbor's toilet or shower overflows into one room of your apartment, your ceiling and walls would be affected.
-Professional water remediation--simply drying out area behind the wall to prevent mold--costs about $1,200-$4,000.
-That process takes about 3-10 days and includes sucking up the standing water, making holes in the wall to ventilate the wall cavities, possibly pulling down a light fixture to get air into the ceiling, cleaning and treating all surfaces with an antimicrobial agent, and setting up drying equipment.
+Professional water remediation—which involves drying out area behind the wall to prevent mold—costs about $1,200-$4,000.
+That process takes about 3 to 10 days and includes sucking up the standing water, making holes in the wall to ventilate the wall cavities, possibly pulling down a light fixture to get air into the ceiling, cleaning and treating all surfaces with an antimicrobial agent, and setting up drying equipment.

 • Culprit 2: Clogged PTAC units.
-These all-in-one heating-and-cooling units, located radiator-style against the wall, are a huge blind spot for NYC apartment owners, who tend not to realize that PTAC units require twice yearly maintenance and that as the owner of the apartment, it’s their responsibility, says Gross.
+These all-in-one heating-and-cooling units, located radiator-style against the wall, are a huge blind spot for NYC apartment owners in newer buildings, who tend not to realize that PTAC units require twice yearly maintenance and that as the owner of the apartment, it’s their responsibility, says Gross.
 "If you rent in a condo, your landlord (the unit owner) is responsible for maintenance," says Gross.
 "If you are in a rental building then the landlord is responsible for it, but in those cases there is usually a building-wide maintenance contract.
 The blind spot is the 'amateur landlord' (person who buys a condo for investment and then rents it out)," says Gross.

 “The most common occurrence with the PTAC units is that the filter is not replaced often enough,” says Gross.
 “Dust collects on the filter and on the coils, and through condensation it drips into the condensate pan and clogs the drain.
 Then the condensate pan overflows and leaks under the floor.
 And also people forget to clean them after doing renovation where there’s a lot of dust.”

 Treatment: If you are lucky to catch it soon after it begins to leak, cleanup can simply involve removing a few floor tiles, removing the base molding and drilling a hole to dry the wall cavity.
-This can run $500-800 and require minimal repairs.
+This can run between $800 and $1,500 and require minimal repairs.
 When mold is present, situations like these nearly always require a full-scale mold remediation as they tend to exceed the Department of Health’s 10-square-feet rule.
 Remediation typically involves ripping out a few square feet of floor, sheetrock and base molding to get rid of mold.
-Average cost is around $4,000, plus the cost for a contractor to come in and repair the area afterward.
+Average cost is around $6,000, plus the cost for a contractor to come in and repair the area afterward.

 • Culprit #3: Broken washing machine hose.
 “We get a lot of these,” says Gross.
-“When you buy a washing machine, even the fancy ones, they install them with inexpensive rubber hoses—those are the ones that break, as opposed to the $40 stainless-steel-wrapped hoses you can buy at Home Depot that almost never leak.”
+“When you buy a washing machine, even the fancy ones, they install them with inexpensive rubber hoses—those are the ones that break, as opposed to the less-than-$30 stainless-steel-wrapped hoses you can buy at Home Depot that almost never leak.”

 How to tell whether you have mold in your apartment

-So how do you know if you have a mold problem?
+So how do you know if you have a problem?
 It’s not always obvious, says Gross.

-- Water damage: You'll probably notice water damage and staining before you notice any signs of mold, because mold tends to grow faster inside than on the surface.
+Water damage: You'll probably notice water damage and staining before you notice any signs of mold, because mold tends to grow faster inside the wall than on the surface.
 That’s why it’s important to address any moisture problems quickly.

 Anatomy of a full-scale mold remediation

-To understand why your handyman isn’t perhaps the best person for the job of removing mold, here’s Gross’s description of what goes into a full-scale mold remediation:
+To understand why your handyman isn’t perhaps the best person for the job of removing mold, here’s Gross’s rundown of what goes into a full-scale mold remediation:

 If you are think you have mold, you may want to contact an environmental consultant (certified industrial hygienist) to take air samples, perform a survey and devise a clean-up plan.
 Beware of remediation companies that offer ‘mold fogging’ or filling wall cavities with spray foam rather than removal of the contaminants.

-“Also watch out for companies that try to do both remediation and testing,” says Gross.
+“Remember that it’s illegal for a company to do both remediation and testing,” says Gross.
 “You always want an independent third party, preferably an industrial hygienist, to perform air testing.”